xlloyd/moviebookingsystem/README.md

 The Movie Booking System is a command-line application implemented in C++.
 It allows users to book movie tickets, view movie information, and manage client data.
 The program provides separate consoles for administrators and users, each with different functionalities.

+This code uses the following data structures:

+1. `std::unordered_map<std::string, Movie> movies`: This unordered map stores movies as key-value pairs, where the movie title is the key and the associated movie information is the value.
+It allows fast access to movie information based on the title.

+2. `std::vector<Client> clients`: This vector stores client information.
+Each element in the vector represents a client and contains various attributes such as name, phone number, email address, movie title, available time, and cinema.
+The vector allows storing and accessing multiple client records.

+Both data structures are used to store and manage movie and client data, respectively, throughout the program.
+The unordered map provides efficient lookup based on movie titles, while the vector allows storing and iterating over multiple client records.

 ### Features

 - **Admin Console**: The Admin Console provides functionalities for administrators to perform various tasks: